JiyuanTHU/cog_explore/data/ANALYSIS.md

 # Cognitive Exploration Results Data

-This repository contains the source data files and analysis scripts to generate the main results figures for cognitive exploration experiments.
+This file illustrates The CSC results data structure and how to use them to reproduce the main results figure for the paper entitled:
+> **"Cognitive Mapping and Decision-Making Enable Human-Level Efficiency in Robot Exploration"**

+---

-## Repository Structure
+## Files Structure

 ```
 ├── simulation/                              # Simulation experiment data and scripts